The Adoption of Blockchain-based Decentralized Exchanges: Crypto Exchanges

-With the increasing adoption of cryptocurrencies by investors, many exchanges have been created specifically for the exchange of crypto tokens.
-As of early 2021, there exist more than 500 crypto exchanges.
+Tokenization has gained increasing popularity since the introduction of bitcoin in 2008 by \cite{bitcoin}.
+As of January 2021, there are over 4,000 crypto tokens created, distributed, and circulated (\cite{bagshaw_2020}).
+With the increasing adoption of cryptocurrencies, many exchanges have been created specifically for trading of crypto tokens.
 Those exchanges usually fall into two categories: centralized exchanges and decentralized exchanges (often called DEX).

-A centralized cryptocurrency exchange is a trusted intermediary who monitors and facilitates crypto trades as well as securely stores tokens and fiat currencies (such as US dollars).
-Similar to the equity market, the centralized cryptocurrency exchanges are often in the form of limit order books, and many of them also provide leverage trading and derivative trading.
-However, different from the equity market, most of the centralized cryptocurrency exchanges are unregulated and lack of proper insurance for the assets stored in the exchanges.
-This presents concerns for their safety, trustworthiness, and potential manipulations.
-Importantly, breaches, thefts and exit scams are not uncommon for crypto centralized exchanges.
-For example, \cite{GANDAL201886} reveals price manipulation behavior on the crypto exchanges including Mt.Gox which, at its peak, was responsible for more than 70\% of bitcoin trading.
-In early 2014, Mt.Gox suddenly closed its platform and filed for bankruptcy as it claimed that the platform's wallet was hacked and a great amount of the assets were stolen.
-Other centralized exchanges subject to thefts and exit scams include Binance, BitKRX, BitMarket, PonziCoin, and so on.
+A centralized cryptocurrency exchange is a trusted intermediary which monitors and facilitates crypto trades as well as securely stores tokens and fiat currencies.
+Similar to the equity market, centralized exchanges are often in the form of limit order books, and many of them also provide leverage and derivative trading.
+However, different from the equity market, most of the centralized cryptocurrency exchanges are unregulated and lack of proper insurance for the assets stored.
+This presents concerns for safety, trustworthiness, and potential manipulation.\footnote{ The study of \cite{GANDAL201886} highlights price manipulation behavior on crypto exchanges including Mt.Gox which, at its peak, was responsible for more than 70\% of bitcoin trading.
+In early 2014, Mt.Gox suddenly closed its platform and filed for bankruptcy claiming that the platform's wallet was hacked and a great amount of assets were stolen.
+Other centralized exchanges subject to thefts and exit scams include Binance, BitKRX, BitMarket, PonziCoin, and so on.}

-Because of the concerns presented by centralized crypto exchanges, decentralized exchanges are becoming critical platforms for purchasing and selling crypto tokens.
-As of August 2020, decentralized crypto exchanges have already accounted for more than 5\% of the total crypto trading, and their market shares have been increasing (\cite{mcsweeney_2020}).
-Different from centralized exchanges, decentralized exchanges are blockchain-based smart contracts which can operate without a trusted central authority.
-Most of them are in the form of AMM that tracks a constant production function, such as Uniswap and Sushiswap.
-In particular, Uniswap makes up around 50\% of the trading volume of decentralized crypto exchanges, and Sushiswap accounts for more than 20\% of the trading activities. (\cite{smith_das_2021})
+Because of the concerns presented by centralized crypto exchanges, decentralized exchanges are becoming alternative platforms for the purchase and sale of crypto tokens.
+As of August 2020, DEX account for more than 5\% of the total crypto trading, and their market shares have been increasing steadily (\cite{mcsweeney_2020}).
+Different from centralized exchanges, DEX are blockchain-based smart contracts which can operate without a trusted central authority.
+Most of them utilize an AMM smart contract that tracks a constant product function. {The two largest DeFi exchanges, Uniswap and Sushiswap,} respectively make up for about 50\% and 20\% of the trading volume at decentralized exchanges (\cite{smith_das_2021}).